Beat Pattern Editor User Interface

 "(treating as unavailable)")))))))

-The next function is another long one, because it creates the entire MIDI mapping GUI, and there are a lot of elements in the window.
+The next function is another long one, because it creates the entire MIDI mapping graphical user interface, and there are a lot of elements in the window.

 "The action which brings up a window for mapping a MIDI controller to